This post contains affiliate links, to find out more information, please read my affiliate disclosure

 🥇My Personal Recommendation – Vitus Mach E Urban Electric Bike

 I had a chance to ride a Vitus Mach E Urban recently and I was so impressed with it, I’ve brought one!
-Currently available at the reduced price of £1649 from Wiggle and Chain Reaction Cycles it really is a cracking electric bike for the money.
+It really is a cracking electric bike for the money.
 Although slightly heavier than the other e-bikes featured here, it does feature a powerful Shimano Steps E6100 motor and long-range 504Wh battery.
 I have personally weighed this bike and it comes in at 17.8kg (for the large frame) which is still substantially lighter than something like a Cube Touring Hybrid One 400, which weighs 25kg.

 Shimano claim a range of around 62 miles (100km) when used in ‘Normal’ assist mode, with a potential range of 180km in ‘Eco’ mode (based on 100kg combined rider/bike weight riding flat terrain).
 I went out on my first ride yesterday (19/10/20) and rode 25 miles with 2200ft climbing – I kept the bike in Eco mode for the entire ride and only used one bar off the battery indicator.
 After the ride, the estimated remaining range (on the display) is still 65 miles using Eco mode.
 This is really promising, considering I weigh 107kg, making the combined rider/bike weight 124.8kg – I reckon a 100 mile range is quite possible.